My friends often ask me, and I answer: it depends!

-It’s important to pay attention to your surroundings when you’re using a treadmill.
+It’s important to pay attention to your surroundings when using a treadmill.
 You could lose your balance and fall off the machine if you’re not paying attention.
-Also, pay attention to the timer so you don’t overdo it and cause injury.
+Also, please pay attention to the timer, so you don’t overdo it and cause injury.

 8. Skipping the warm-up

 Many people make the mistake of skipping the warm-up when they’re using a treadmill.
-It’s important to warm up before you start your workout, so you don’t injure yourself.
+It’s essential to warm up before you start your workout so you don’t injure yourself.
 Be sure to do a light jog or walk for a few minutes before you start your main workout.

 9. Not cooling down